rremple/intervalidus/readme.md

   search tree.
 This not only results in dramatically faster retrieval (e.g., `getAt` and `getIntersecting`), since many mutation operations use intersection retrieval in their own logic, they are made dramatically faster as well.
 Only the mutable variant is used internally, but an immutable variant is also provided.
+  Other important features include:
+  - **A Primitive-Based Engine**: To achieve maximum throughput, the core spatial logic uses a data-oriented design.
+    Coordinates are represented as primitive double arrays with `NaN` sentinels for unbounded dimensions.
+This allows the JVM to perform high-dimensional spatial calculus at the hardware level, bypassing the overhead of object boxing and pointer chasing (validated in benchmarks up to five dimensions).
+  - **Structural Sharing and Lazy Isolation**: To combat the "Curse of Dimensionality," Intervalidus employs structural data sharing using a sophisticated copy-on-write strategy at both the branch and leaf levels.
+This allows for nearly instant tree duplication where memory inflation is isolated to the specific spatial paths where mutations actually occur.
+  - **Shatter Absorption**: The tree is tuned to handle the high "entropy spikes" common in multidimensional algebra.
+By using a default 1024-node leaf capacity, the engine balances surgical lookup precision with the ability to "absorb" the thousands of fragments generated during complex, high-dimensional unions and intersections.
+In special cases, other values for leaf capacity may perform better, so this default capacity can be adjusted by environment variable or system property.
+(The same is true for maximum tree depth.)
+  - **Recursive Efficiency**: Leveraging Scala 3’s inline metaprogramming and closure-free while loops, the engine achieves sub-second performance even for higher-dimensional unions.
+For example, benchmarks of five-dimensional unions showed an ~8.5x improvement over previous object-heavy implementations.

 Although the custom multimap and box search tree data structures were built for internal use, they may be useful outside the Intervalidus context.
 As described above, there are both immutable and mutable variants of each data structure, as